top of page

 SING TO THE LORD A NEW SONG, FOR HE HAS DONE MARVELOUS THINGS THINGS

 Music is an important opportunity for everyone at St. John’s Church.
-From the single hymn sung at the 8 am Sunday Eucharist to a rich musical experience at the 10:30 Sung Eucharist everyone participates in "singing a new song" as directed in Psalm 98 as well as some great old familiar songs.
-Most often our Parish Choir sings during the program year (September-mid June) supported by organist & music director, Mark Edward Nelson.
+Everyone participates in "singing a new song" as directed in Psalm 98 as well as some great old familiar songs.
+Most often our Parish Choir sings during the program year (September-mid June).

 Open to musicians who love to sing a wide range of music, from ancient chant to the Renaissance, Baroque and Romantic period masterpieces to occasional forays into modern, even avant-garde music.
 It is not necessary to be a member of the church to participate.
-The choir sings most Sundays during the program year with a warm-up at 9:15 and the service from 10:30-11:40.
+The choir sings most Sundays during the program year.
 The choir sings for the special services before and including both Christmas and Easter.
-The rehearsals are from 7:15-8:15 on Thursdays beginning after Labor Day and continuing through early June.

 Cape Ann Choir School